Cophen campaign: Siege of Massaga

 Alexander then marched towards Massaga, the largest Assacenian fortified city and their capital.
 The Assacenians had acquired the services of 7,000 mercenaries from beyond the Indus.
 These mercenaries were soldiers of considerable capability, and as a result of their presence, the Assacenians as well as the mercenaries themselves were confident of victory against the Macedonians.

 Upon arriving at Massaga, Alexander ordered that the camp be set up outside of the capital.
-However, so the Assacenians were so confident thanks to support of their mercenaries that they decided to immediately attack.
+However, the Assacenians were so confident thanks to the support of their mercenaries that they decided to immediately attack.
 Seeing an opportunity, Alexander ordered his men to retreat to a hill about a mile distant from the town.
 In pursuing the Macedonians, the Assacenians lost their discipline and became disordered due to their excitement at the prospect of having caught the Macedonians so off guard.
 However, when they finally came within range of the Macedonian bows, Alexander ordered his bowmen to fire on the Assacenians.
 The mounted javelin men, Agrianians and archers at once dashed forward to attack.
 These were swiftly followed by the phalanx, which Alexander led in person.
-Alexander was injured during the course of this action and is alleged to have stated, "They may call me son of Zeus, but I suffer none the less like a mortal.
+Alexander was injured during the course of this action and is alleged to have stated, "They may call me son of Zeus, but I suffer nonetheless like a mortal.
 This is blood, not ichor!"

 A subsequent assault on Massaga proved to be unsuccessful with the professional mercenaries showing that they were worth the gold they were getting paid.
 The next day, Alexander ordered the siege equipment to be brought up and ordered a section of the wall to be battered down.
 However, the mercenaries were successful in preventing this action from succeeding.
 As a result, Alexander ordered that a tower and terrace be built; this took nine days.
 Alexander then ordered that the tower be advanced toward the wall.
 Archers and slingers, most likely from Cyprus, were stationed on the tower as it was moved forward in order to keep the defenders at a distance.